-- Most children are abused by someone they know and trust making it harder for them to speak up. - Creating a child friendly space (in the home and in organisations) helps children to speak up and personal safety is a key component of this. - Most children don't speak about abuse that has happened to them. - There were 272,980 notifications to child protection across Australia in the 2012/13 financial year.
+- Over 90% of children are abused by someone they know and trust 1- making it harder for them to speak up. - Creating a child friendly space (in the home and in organisations) helps children to speak up and personal safety is a key component of this. - Most children don't speak about abuse that has happened to them. - There were almost 320,200 notifications to child protection across Australia in the 2014-2015 financial year.